-Saudi Fund for Development breaks ground for the bridge of the Mangoky River in Madagascar
+Saudi Fund for Development breaks ground for the Bridge of the Mangoky River in Madagascar

-Madagascar: In presence of the President of the Republic of Madagascar, H.E.
-Andry Rajoelina, the Saudi Fund for Development (SFD), represented by the General Manager for Africa Operations, Mr. Mohammed Alshammari, laid the foundation stone today to kick off the construction of the new Mangoky Bridge in Madagascar.
+In presence of the President of the Republic of Madagascar, H.E.
+Andry Rajoelina, the Saudi Fund for Development (SFD) (www.SFD.gov.sa), represented by the General Manager for Africa Operations, Mr. Mohammed Alshammari, laid the foundation stone to kick off the construction of the new Mangoky Bridge in Madagascar.

 The Mangoky Bridge will be funded through a collaboration of entities, all of which share a vision of sustainable development for the world.
 The SFD has contributed $20 million to the project, which is part of a larger collective contribution from various donors.
 In its entirety, the contribution made represents a critical advancement of the nation's infrastructure, and will help to boost economic growth and improve the lives of millions of people in southwestern Madagascar.